irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 TS
     irfu-matlab's TSeries object/class.
 TSF
     Threshold Saturation Flag.
-Bit for a sample that is set if the sample value exceeds thresholds.
-(Does not take context into account.)
+Bit for a sample that is set iff the sample value exceeds thresholds, i.e. it does not take any context into account, except for determining which thresholds to use.
+This is in contrast with (1) saturation flags for snapshots, which may summarize the saturation of the entire snapshot, or (2) saturation flags for CWF data which may take saturation before or after into account.
 TTW
     TT2000 WOLS.
 Time format analogous to TT2000 but without leap seconds.
 UFV